Why Impostor Syndrome Is Killing Your Vibe and 7 Ways to Manage It

 It's really hard to get rid of impostor syndrome completely -- especially if you've had it for years and years.
 The fact that wildly successful people like Maya Angelou felt that way after all she had accomplished is evidence that it can sometimes be a lifelong condition.

 I like the way Richards put it: "We know what the feeling is called.
 We know others suffer from it.
 We know a little bit about why we feel this way.
 And we now know how to handle it: Invite it in and remind ourselves why it’s here and what it means."
 Fail forward and lean into it.

 Richards says he's been invited to speak about his work and career all over the world, and yet he still hasn't been able to get rid of his impostor syndrome.
 What he has learned to do is think of it "as a friend."
 Whenever he hears that negative voice in his head, he pauses for a minute, takes a deep breath, and says to himself, "Welcome back, old friend.
 I'm glad you're here.
 Now, let's get to work."

 If you’ve experienced impostor syndrome at any point in your career, you’ve at one point or another chalked up your accomplishments to chance, charm, connections, or another external factor.
 How unfair and unkind is that?
 Take today as your opportunity to start accepting and embracing your capabilities.
 You have too much to offer this world and can only give your best when you truly believe in yourself.

 Brittanni Below, MBA is a coach, speaker, and trainer based in Houston, TX that provides services to help fierce and self-driven women to live a more balanced, healthy, and more fulfilling life.
 By fully understanding your unique talents and gifts and what is distracting you from being successful, Brittanni helps you transform fear, lack of confidence, and life challenges, into lessons that push you to crush the goals that you've set for yourself.
-If you're interested in personal coaching, book a session with Brittanni here.
+If you're interested in business or career coaching, book your first coaching session with Brittanni here.